dlbac/DlbacAlpha/understanding_dlbac_alpha/integrated_gradients/ReadMe.md

 ## _Global Interpretation_ ##

-Global interpretation also works based on a trained DLBAC_alpha network.
-For simplicity, we assume the trained network is stored in /result directory.
+Global interpretation also works based on a trained DLBAC_alpha network (dlbac_alpha.pth).
+We assume the trained network is stored in `/neural_network` directory.

-global_interpretation.py file includes all the source code related to global interpretation (understanding decision of a batch of samples together).
+`global_interpretation.py` file includes all the source code related to global interpretation (understanding decision of a batch of samples together).
 We evaluated the global interpretation for a batch of a maximum of 50 samples.

 This python script has the required parameters. --data (dataset file path).